REST API

 Parent accounts and subaccounts

 Each API key allows you to create donations only for the account to which it belongs.
-Parent accounts cannot create donations for subaccounts using their parent API key.
+Parent accounts cannot create donations and generate Donor Portal access links for subaccounts using their parent API key.
 To create donations for a subaccount, you need to generate an API key within that specific subaccount and use it.

 However, the parent account can still view and manage all API keys, including those for subaccounts.
 Additionally, a parent account’s API key can export data for both the parent account and its subaccounts.
 This makes it easy to keep track of both API key activity and export data across the parent account and its subaccounts.